-- a) A Trust Deed has been established and approved by OSCR detailing the purpose and structure of the Charity. - b) In terms of the Trustees' governance of the fund, these have been approved by Scottish Borders Council at its meeting on 21 May 2015 and have been reflected in its governance codes.
-The codes covering the governance of the Charity comprise of the following:
+- a) Since this Charity was originally formed as a holding charity for some 76 individual funds there is no overall governance document.
+44 of these funds have now been successfully amalgamated into other SBC Trusts.
+An ongoing review is being undertaken into each of the remaining constituent funds with a view to further amalgamation into existing SBC Trusts. - b) In terms of the Trustees' governance of the fund, these have been approved by Scottish Borders Council at its meeting on 21 May 2015 and have been reflected in its governance codes.
+The Local Code of Corporate Governance of Scottish Borders Council covers the governance of the Charity and is comprised of the following: